Research and Centers

 - Social Determinants of Health, and Community and Structural Level Interventions

 Of most interest are public health challenges related to the leading international and domestic causes of death, as well as diseases and injuries that disproportionately impact racial, ethnic and vulnerable communities.
 The Department feels a special responsibility to address public health challenges that disproportionately impact urban communities.

 The public health areas we address include HIV/AIDS, sexually transmitted infections, cancer, violence, unintentional injury, cardiovascular diseases, diabetes, obesity, respiratory diseases, emerging infectious diseases, the improvement of quality of life, and alcohol, tobacco, and other drug use.

-In the past seven years, Health, Behavior and Society faculty members have established a body of research on par with peer departments nationwide, publishing more than 1,000 unique peer-reviewed manuscripts.
+Since its founding in 2005, Health, Behavior and Society faculty members have established a body of research on par with peer departments nationwide—as of October 2016, they had published a total of more than 1,800 peer-reviewed manuscripts.